 Due to wartime travel restrictions, the A’s were holding 1944 spring training in Frederick, Maryland, about 50 miles from St. Thomas, and like most major-league teams, the club was holding open tryouts in an effort to fill its war-depleted farm system.
 With the encouragement they’d received from Mack’s letter, Jake and Mae decided to take Nelson to the camp to try out for the team.
 Though they didn’t tell Nelson, the Foxes hoped that the A’s would tell their son that he would be better off staying in school.

-After using him in a few exhibition games, the A’s sent Fox to the Class B Interstate League’s Lancaster Red Roses, managed by Lena Blackburn.
-Nellie immediately showed some talent, batting .325 while playing both first base and the outfield.
+After using him in a few exhibition games, the A’s sent Fox to the Class-B Interstate League’s Lancaster Red Roses, managed by Lena Blackburne.
+Fox immediately showed some talent, batting .325 while playing both first base and the outfield.
 It was no surprise that he was not a slugger, with no home runs in 24 games, though he did drive in 12 runs.
 Nellie was later sent down to the Jamestown Falcons of the Pony League (Class D) for 56 games and hit .304, again with no home runs.

-Richards adopted Nellie as a project.
+Richards adopted Fox as a project.
 Former Yankee second base great Joe Gordon worked with Fox on his fielding.
 A particular focus was turning the double play.
 “It was brutal the way Fox was pivoting,” Richards commented later.
-“I’m surprised he didn’t get hurt making the pivot the way he was dragging his foot across the bag.”
-The drills with Gordon paid off, thanks in good part to Fox’s determination.
+“I’m surprised he didn’t get hurt making the pivot the way he was dragging his foot across the bag.”12 The drills with Gordon paid off, thanks in good part to Fox’s determination.
 “He made himself into a good second baseman just by working so hard,” said Billy Pierce.13

-As a hitter, Nellie did have one amazing ability — making contact with the ball.
+As a hitter, Fox did have one amazing ability — making contact with the ball.
 He struck out only once in every 48 plate appearances during his career, and never more than 18 times in a season.
-But the rest of his offensive game needed work, and White Sox coach Doc Cramer took Nellie under his wing.
+But the rest of his offensive game needed work, and White Sox coach Doc Cramer took Fox under his wing.
 The former Athletics/Red Sox/Tigers outfielder worked with Fox on his hitting, particularly stopping him from lunging at the ball.
 Cramer also suggested the use of a bottle bat.
-“Prior to that Nellie had been using a thin-handled bat,” said.
-Billy Pierce.
-“He was pulling the ball too much, but after Cramer gave him a thicker-handled bat, Nellie began spraying the ball all over the field.”
-Richards also worked with Nellie on bunting, and before long, according to Pierce, Fox was the best bunter in baseball among left-handed hitters.
+“Prior to that Nellie had been using a thin-handled bat,” said Billy Pierce.
+“He was pulling the ball too much, but after Cramer gave him a thicker-handled bat, Nellie began spraying the ball all over the field.”14 Richards also worked with Fox on bunting, and before long, according to Pierce, Fox was the best bunter in baseball among left-handed hitters.

 The 1951 season was the turning point in Fox’s career.
 One-third of the way through this breakout year, he was hitting .364 and the Sox were in first place.
 That July he was the American League’s starting second basemen in the All-Star Game.
 He hit only four home runs with 55 RBIs but finished this stellar season with a .313 batting average which was good enough for fifth in the AL. He also tied for second in the league in both hits and triples.
 His performance helped the club improve to an 81-73 record after seven sub-.500 seasons, finishing in fourth place.
 This season was the template for the next decade for the Sox and for Nellie Fox — gritty, solid, fundamentally sound baseball.
 Sox fans had a burgeoning star that they could identify with.